truthcoin/www.truthcoin.info/files/index.md

 ### Hosting

 * 07.25.2017 - [Bitcoin: A $5.8 Million Valuation](/files/bitcoin-mgaw.pdf), by Mr. Game and Watch.
-I got this newer version directly from the author in 2017, it (apparently) has corrected one typo in the [orignal paper](https://www.scribd.com/document/354688866/Bitcoin-A-5-8-Million-Valuation-Crypto-Currency-and-A-New-Era-of-Human-Cooperation).
+I got this newer version directly from the author in 2017, it (apparently) has corrected one typo in the [original paper](https://www.scribd.com/document/354688866/Bitcoin-A-5-8-Million-Valuation-Crypto-Currency-and-A-New-Era-of-Human-Cooperation).

 ### Minor Notes